 The function of table napkins is very simple – they are meant to wipe food and drink from the mouth, and they also can be used as a protection for clothing while eating.
 Napkins – and especially linen napkins as they are extremely absorbent – are also used as coasters when serving a drink, or serve as a dishtowel to soak up small spills of liquids at the table.

 As we all probably know well – linen fabric or weave is produced of fiber of the flax plant.
 Its softness, natural origins, durability and strength, as well as its antifungal and antibacterial properties are the reasons linen fabric is loved by its fans for.
-And of course there are various types of the linen fabrics – distinguished from each other by the texture and weave pattern.
+And of course there are various linen fabric types – distinguished from each other by the texture and weave pattern.

 Damask linen fabric is a type that is woven on a jacquard loom, using a mix of plain and satin weaves.
 The fibers most often are flat and reversible, and therefore damask fabric has a smooth texture with a reversible pattern.
 To make the design and pattern stand out, damask usually comes in one color and is usually used for linen napkins, linen tablecloths, linen table runners and other home textile pieces.?
 A variation of damask is a Venise linen fabric.
 It is very finely textured and characterized by large floral patterns.??